Former soldier accused of two murders on Bloody Sunday pleads not guilty

 In June, Soldier F’s barrister made the “no bill” application, arguing there was an “insufficiency of evidence” against him.

-In response, the prosecution insisted Soldier F was part of a group of paratroopers that entered a courtyard in the Bogside area of Derry and opened fire on “unarmed civilians” running away from them, with each soldier allegedly firing with an intention to kill.
+In response, the prosecution insisted Soldier F was part of a group of paratroopers that entered Glenfada Park North in the Bogside area of Derry and opened fire on “unarmed civilians” running away from them, with each soldier allegedly firing with an intention to kill.

 Delivering his ruling on the no bill application on Friday, Mr Justice Fowler said the defence had failed to convince the court that the evidence against Soldier F was “tenuous in character”.